rozaliesmit/ip/docs/README.md

 Example output:

 ```
- Bye!
-Hope to see you again soon. 🌸
+ Byebye!
+I'll be photosynthesizing in the corner but I hope to see you bloom again soon! 🌸
 ```

+## save and store data

+Tasks are saved automatically after any changes to the list.
+It is saved as a text file in `[JAR file location]/data/daisy.txt`.